Sania Opens Ehsaas Center In Jamrud, Panagah On Charsadda Road - UrduPoint

 Sania Opens Ehsaas Center In Jamrud, Panagah On Charsadda Road

-PESHAWAR, (UrduPoint / Pakistan Point News - 24th Feb, 2022 ) :Special Assistant to the Prime Minister on Poverty Alleviation and Social Protection, Dr. Sania Nishtar Thursday inaugurated the Ehsaas Center in Jamrud Tehsil of Khyber Tribal District to deliver the multiple services of Ehsaas under one roof.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Feb, 2022 ) :Special Assistant to the Prime Minister on Poverty Alleviation and Social Protection, Dr. Sania Nishtar has inaugurated the Ehsaas Center in Jamrud Tehsil of Khyber Tribal District to deliver the multiple services of Ehsaas under one roof.

 The Ehsaas Center in Jamrud Tehsil will help deliver different services including Ehsaas payments, Ehsaas survey registration and Ehsaas school Stipends' enrollments under one roof.